MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/unable-to-start-sql-agent.md

 ms.custom: sap:Connection issues
 ---

-# SQL Server Agent fails to start while connecting to SQL Server due to misconfigured TLS protocol
+# SQL Server Agent fails to start while connecting to SQL Server

 This article helps you resolve a problem in which you can't start the Microsoft SQL Server Agent.